wrench-project/workflow-simulator-for-calibration/README.md

 Issues:
- - [ ] Check that an n-node workflow JSON file lists n machines since that's what's used to create the platform (if not, we'll have to write a stupid script to, e.g., replicate the machine that's listed n times)
+ - [ ] Check that an n-node workflow JSON file lists n machines since that's what's used to create the platform
+    - Answer: Not always
+    - TODO:
+      - [ ] Write a simple script to, e.g., replicate the machine that's listed n times?
+      - [ ] Write another script to determine whether some run has run sequentially when it should have run in parallel

  - [ ] Preliminary results show that BO is about the same as RS, but it seems not as bad as dimentionality gets larger.
 Question: what's a good way to increase dimentionality?
    - [ ] Option #1: Allow for heterogeneous hosts.
 Issue: the workflow JSON file defines the number of nodes, and the input.json file only gives one host speed... there is some re-engineering that needs to happen here.
 [AFTER DISCUSSION WITH LOIC: THIS IS A NO GO!]
    - [ ] Option #2: Add back in all kinds of message payloads (is a bit artificial perhaps?)
 [WE'RE DOING IT]